Skip to main content

 POST /api/v1/authorize

-Summary: Verify AUTHORIZE signature and issue a JWT.
+Summary: Verify signature over AUTHORIZE|timestamp_ms|nonce and issue a JWT.
 Tags: Auth Sec: no auth required for this call.

 Request Body –